Physical Therapy, D.P.T.

 Doctoral Entry-Level Program (D.P.T.)

-Program Director: Carrie W. Hoppes
+Program Director: LTC Carrie W. Hoppes

 Through an affiliation with Baylor University, students enrolled in the U.S. Army-Baylor University D.P.T.
 Program at the U.S. Army Medical Center of Excellence may qualify for a Doctor of Physical Therapy degree.
 The program is located at Joint Base San Antonio-Fort Sam Houston, Texas and is 30 months in length and includes 18 months of didactic coursework, a clinical affiliation during Semester II, and 12 months of clinical internship.
 Students are commissioned officers in one of the three uniformed services: Army, Navy, or Air Force.
 Due to the students’ active duty obligations and association with the uniformed services, certain policies and procedures governing students are unique to this program and may be found in the current DPT Program Manual or the Individual Student Assessment Plan (ISAP) published by this graduate program.
 The program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 Graduates of this program are eligible to take the National Physical Therapy Licensure Examination offered by The Federation of State Boards of Physical Therapy (FSBPT).